MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 - Design a MAKES schema tailored for publication search
 - Design a MAKES grammar to process search queries
-- Build, compile and deploy a MAKES instance with custom index and grammar
+- Build, compile, and deploy a MAKES instance with custom index and grammar
 - Create a frontend client for publication search using MAKES APIs.

 ![Library search application](media/privateLibraryExampleApp-search-homepage.png)